Wineries of the Kootenay Region

 in the valley before purchasing a Cherry farm.
 They soon discovered that wines

-last longer and purchased in 2006 property next to Skimmerhorn Winery.
+last longer and in 2006 purchased property next to Skimmerhorn Winery.
 Their

 first vintage was 2009.